 Domain names can be contentious

-- Just having a trade mark may not be enough to be able to prevent someone else from using a domain name.
+- Having a trade mark may not be enough to be to prevent someone else from registering and using a domain name.
 You may have to prove they are acting in bad faith or attempting to piggyback on your success.

 5. Monitoring email and internet usage